 Spot freight rates resemble the stock market, no price is too low for a bear or too high for a bull.
 As to say, there are natural fluctuations that can be forecasted and predicted but not calculated.
 This is why strategic sourcing ends up saving the company money, you’re protected from spot rate fluctuation.
 These shifts in rates arise from gas prices, the import and export industry, jobs and wages, the economy and so much more.

 Here’s how you can stay on top of spot freight rates.

-Trulos is a free loading board with state-by-state searches and all types of freight.
-The site includes a routing tool that helps identify the most fuel efficient route with the least elevation and most downhill miles.
+Trulos is a freeloading board with state-by-state searches and all types of freight.
+The site includes a routing tool that helps identify the most fuel-efficient route with the least elevation and mostly downhill miles.

 Free Freight Search has over 104,000 registered members and gives members access to 33,000+ freight broker credit reports along with weekly articles and resources.